rka97/Unive/README.md

 To-do:
 Make an administrator able to do the following:
-- [ ] Manage the number and academic standing of students in various classes.
+- [x] Manage the number and academic standing of students in various departments.
 - [ ] Add or remove subjects, assign professors as well as teaching assistants to certain subjects in certain times, notify them and ask for their confirmation.
 - [ ] Manage and alter the timetables, notify professors and students of it, ask for confirmation from professors as well as class representatives.
-- [ ] See a list of assigned textbooks, their availability in the library.
-Add and remove textbooks from the library, keep track of arrivals.
-- [ ] Add notifications of trips and other social occasions, manage the number of attendees, the payment needed, keep track of who paid and who didn’t, and notify those who don’t.
 - [ ] Track which students are failing and require extra intervention or notification, as well which students have overdue fees or not enough class attendance.
 - [ ] Ban or discipline students for certain periods of time.
 Delete messages from the chat room.